raflymg02/SLC-quartz/content/raflymg02/Hypermedia/Adaptive Hypermedia.md

 The surge in adaptive hypermedia research can be attributed to two key factors.
 The first factor is the rapid increase in the use of the Word Wide Web.
 The Web demands adaptivity due to its widely diverse audience.
 The second factor is the accumulation and consolidation of research experience in the field.
 It is clearly visible that research in adaptive hypermedia performed and reported up to 1996 has provided a good foundation for the new generation of research.
 In addition, a large number of systems developed since 1996 are either real world systems, or research systems developed for real world settings.

-The goal of this paper is to present the state of the art in adaptive hypermedia at the eve of the year 2000, and to highlight some prospects for the future.
-This paper is not intended to be a review of adaptive hypermedia research performed up to this point.
-Instead, it builds on our earlier comprehensive review (Brusilovsky, 1996; Brusilovsky, 1998), and provides an “add-on” contribution that can be “best” (but not necessarily) viewed together with this review (referred in this paper as the review).

 # Systems, Methods, Techniques
 ## Where to use?